 If you are struggling with your grief, that is okay.
 You are not alone.

-Self care is one of those concepts we all immediately assume we have a grip on.
-Whenever my counsellor, sister, stranger, youtuber etc. ever mentioned self care, I thought “of course I do that” or even “I know I’m good at self care.”
+Self-care is one of those concepts we all immediately assume we have a grip on.
+Whenever my counsellor, sister, stranger, YouTuber ever mentioned self care, I thought “of course I do that” or even “I know I’m good at self-care”.

 When I was younger, I definitely was.
 When things got rough at home, I would retreat into my room, light candles, meditate, do yoga, read, write, sleep, anything I knew I needed to be mentally healthy.